thegands/sinatra-subreddit-app/README.md

 		bundle install --without production

-To run this application locally, cd into the toast directory that you cloned and run
+To run this application locally, cd into the toast-it directory that you cloned and run

 		shotgun